 'The offence will apply to drivers speaking or listening to a phone call, using a device interactively for accessing any sort of data, which would include the Internet, sending or receiving text messages or other images if it is held in the driver's hand during at least part of the period of its operation.
 We do not wish to prohibit the carrying of hand-held phones in vehicles or require them to be switched off.
 A phone may therefore continue to be used to receive data when it is in a vehicle providing the driver is not holding it.
 Within the context of holding a phone, pushing buttons on a phone while it is in a cradle or if it is being operated via buttons on the steering wheel or handlebars of a motorbike would not, in our view, breach the new regulation.'

-The offence can only be committed on a road (rather than 'on a road or other public place') and therefore if you are in a McDonalds car park (or similar) then you would have a defence to using a mobile phone on a road.
+The offence can only be committed on a road (rather than 'on a road or other public place') and therefore if you are in a McDonalds car park or similar then you would likely have a defence to using a mobile phone on a road.

-The offence is subject to a £200 fixed penalty and 6 penalty points or at court, a fine of up to £1000 and 6 penalty points or discretionary disqualification of any length.
+The offence is subject to a £200 fixed penalty and 6 penalty points.
+If the matter is dealt with at court then the there is a fine of up to £1000 and 6 penalty points or discretionary disqualification of any length.